L0nelyPlut0/Projects/README.txt

         The user can search for a specific title, rent it out, return it and rate it.

-Networking:
-     This folder contains a sub net network configuration made in GNS3.
-     It shows a subnetted network with 4 routers, 4 subnets all with different user capacity and 4 VPCs in each subnet.
-     All routers can ping eachother, as well as all VPCs.
-     This project was made to help me get a better understanding of IP addresses, allocating them and how to subnet and IP address.

 Python:

        - Runner game- pygames intro: